Serge Drouin, AIA, DPLG

 Architectural Designer

-Andrejs Zarins brings an accomplished, interdiscplinary background, intense curiosity and thorough eye to AtelierTek.
+Andrejs brings an interdiscplinary background, intense curiosity and thorough eye to AtelierTek.

 Andrejs holds a Master of Architecture from Pratt Institute and Bachelor of Arts from Occidental College.
 Previous experiences include teaching about design and film, bicycle construction, and project management for a Boston-based construction and development company.
 His work at Pratt was awarded an endowed scholarship.